Brian And Courtney Halye: Ohio Couple Die Of Suspected Drug Overdose

 — CNN (@CNN) March 17, 2017

 According to records, Brian Halye captained his last Spirit Airlines flight on March 10.
 He was based out of the Airlines’ Detroit operations center.
-In a statement issued by the company, Spirit Airlines expressed its sympathies to Brian’s family, colleagues, and friends.
+In a statement issued by the company, Spirit Airlines expressed its sympathies to Brian’s family, colleagues and friends.

 “Captain Halye served at the airline for just over nine years,” a part of the statement read.

-The possibility of these deaths being the result of a drug overdose is likely to raise doubts about the screening methods used by the airline industry to ensure that pilots are at their physical best while operating an aircraft.
+The possibility of these deaths being the result of a drug overdose is likely to raise doubts about the screening methods used by the Airline industry to ensure that pilots are at their physical best while operating an aircraft.
 Spirit Airlines is yet to release the results of any federally required medical screenings or tests that were conducted on Brian Halye before his death.
 Pilots like Brian are required to undergo periodic medical checkups to ensure that they are always physically and mentally fit to fly.

-[Featured Image by Airdone/Shutterstock]
+[Featured Image By Airdone/ Shutterstock]